Intro-CS-App-Dev-and-Deploy/Overview/README.md

 1. Create a LinkedIn Account and share with Mr. Mercer and others in the class as profile is developed
 2. Create a new repository, share it with Mr. Mercer by email (email URL), and modify the ReadMe.md file with Case Study ideas
    - OPTION: use GitHub Classroom
+3. Create new repositories for each of the Case Studies listed below (<a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#all-case-studies">here</a>)

 ---

 Quick Hyperlinks skipping to below
+- Introductory CS Synchronous Course, Websites, <a href="">Click here to skip to below, WHEN LINK IS READY</a>, for the detailed progressions and assignments of an Android Side-loaded App
-- Introductory CS Synchronous Course, <a href="">Click here to skip to below</a>, for the purpose of an Android Side-loaded App
+- Introductory CS Synchronous Course, Android, <a href="https://github.com/Intro-CS-App-Dev-and-Deploy/Overview#computer-apps">Click here to skip to below</a>, for the detailed progressions and assignments of an Android Side-loaded App

 Table of Contents
 - Overview Summary of "Vertical Teaming", <a href="">Click here when link ready</a>